twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PACKAGEINFO** (unused) – Shows all functions and the Pascal log used to compile the program.
 * **TABOUTDIALOG** and **TABSTRACTABOUTDIALOG** (**TABOUTFORM** and **THLCREGISTERABOUTBOXDLG** in old versions) – Displays copyright, program/operating system version number, physical memory, registration information and MPL Licensed Open Source Software (version 6.0 & above) (**Help: About...**).
 * **TABSTRACTWELCOMEDIALOG** (**TWELCOMEFORM** in old versions) – Used by newcomers if `OnStartupShowWelcome` is enabled.
 * **TADDCHARACTERSFORM** (version 5.0 & above) – Adds characters as empty glyphs to the font.
 This requires the Unicode information to be present.
 If the Unicode information is corrupted, it will show a range check error.
 In version 4.0 the feature is hidden and it adds glyph data from another font/only adds one character.
 In version 5.0 & above it adds up to 65,535 characters.
 The Arial Unicode MS font was used in the form showcasing the Currency Symbols through Letterlike Symbols blocks in the font with the lira character selected in the manual.
+The characters that the selected font lacks are shaded gray.
 * **TADDCHARACTERTOGLYPHINDEXMAPPINGFORM** – Shown when pressing **Select** in `TCHARACTERTOGLYPHINDEXMAPPINGFORM` (old versions) or the Unicode button in the glyph properties (new versions) to assign Unicode character values for each glyph.
 * **TADDCUSTOMNAMINGFORM** – Used by **Font Properties: Custom: Add...** to add custom naming fields for multiple languages.
-The Dutch (Standard) - Netherlands language option was selected and used in the form as shown in the manual.
+The Dutch (Standard) - Netherlands language was selected and used in the form as shown in the manual.
 * **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variants in the OpenType layout tables.
 * **TADDFPSIZENAMEFORM** – Adds subfamily names to the font.
 * **TADDFPSTYLISTICSETNAMEFORM** – Adds or writes stylistic set names or descriptions in the OpenType layout tables.